kenakofer/hymnsinger/README.md

 ## Hymn Singer

-This is a project to make or take hymns with permissive copyright status, typeset them with lilypond in a variety of formats, and serve them online in a friendly and usable github pages site.
-It has a long ways to go yet.
+This is a project to make or take hymns with permissive copyright status, typeset them with LilyPond in a variety of formats, and serve them online in a friendly and usable github pages site.

 ### Features of the site include:
- - Easy browsing of the full song selection, including lyrics
+ - Easy browsing and searching of the full song selection, including lyrics
- - An interface for simultaneously viewing and playing the song
+ - A browser interface for simultaneously viewing and playing the song
      - Ability to change volume on a per-part basis
- - Multiple formats available
+ - Multiple formats available:
+     - PDFs and PNGs for several notation styles,
+     - a slideshow in ODF and PDF
+     - MIDI and MP3
  - Full mobile support (issues with android firefox at the moment)
  - One can add to the site by simply adding a new lilypond file